 Welcome to the Department of Technology and Environmental Design web site, where you can learn more about one of the largest and most dynamic departments on campus!
-We encourage you to join our more than 950 students and engage in the learning process with some of the most outstanding faculty in the nation.
+We encourage you to join our more than 900 majors and to work with some of the most outstanding faculty in the nation.

-The Department of Technology and Environmental Design offers degree programs in Appropriate Technology (emphasizing renewable energy and the broad range of "sustainable" technologies), Building Science (with concentrations in Construction Management and Architectural Design & Technology), Graphic Arts and Imaging Technology, Interior Design, Industrial Design (with concentrations in Product Design and Furniture Design), Technical Photography, and two degrees leading to K-12 teacher licensure: Technology Education and Trade and Industry.
-Our Graduate Programs offers a Master of Science in Technology degree, with concentrations in Appropriate Technology, Building Science, Graphic Arts and Imaging Technology, Sustainable Design and Construction, and Renewable Energy Enginering.
+The Department of Technology and Environmental Design offers degree programs in Appropriate Technology (emphasizing renewable energy and the broad range of "sustainable" technologies), Building Science (with concentrations in Construction Management, Architectural Design & Technology, and Sustainable Building Systems), Graphic Arts and Imaging Technology, Interior Design, Industrial Design (with concentrations in Product Design and Furniture Design), Commercial Photography, and two degrees leading to K-12 teacher licensure: Technology Education and Trade and Industry.
+Our Graduate Program offers a Master of Science in Technology degree, with concentrations in Appropriate Technology, Building Science, Graphic Arts and Imaging Technology, Sustainable Design and Construction, and Renewable Energy Enginering.

 Department of Technology and Environmental Design faculty and staff are dedicated to: